CodeURJC-FW-2025-26/webapp16/README.md

 ---

-##  Integrantes del equipo
+##  Team members

 - **Ignacio de Diego Valera**
-  -  Correo: i.dediego@alumnos.urjc.es
+  -  Mail: i.dediego@alumnos.urjc.es
   -  GitHub: [@Ignacioddv](https://github.com/Ignacioddv)

 - **Samuel Jesús Gómez Martín**
-  -  Correo: sj.gomez.2024@alumnos.urjc.es
+  -  Mail: sj.gomez.2024@alumnos.urjc.es
   -  GitHub: [@samugm0](https://github.com/samugm0)

 - **Raúl García Piedra**
-  -  Correo: r.garciapi.2024@alumnos.urjc.es
+  -  Mail: r.garciapi.2024@alumnos.urjc.es
   -  GitHub: [@Raulgrp7](https://github.com/Raulgrp7)
-##  Funcionalidad
+##  Functionality
-- En esta pagina web dispondremos de un catálogo de diferentes peliculas con toda la informacion necesaria e intuitiva a traves de imágenes, también contando con un apartado dirigido a una ayuda para la busqueda de las peliculas y una página adicional para informacion extra de cada pelicula.
+- In this web site we will have a catalog of different films with all the  needed and intuitive information through images, also counting with another part that helps  in the searching of the films and an extra web page that contains more information of each film.
-###  Entidades
+###  Entities
-- **Entidad Principal: Películas**
+- **Main Entity: Films**
-  - Atributos:
+  - Attributes:
-    - `imagen`
+    - `image`
-    - `nombre`
+    - `name`
-    - `precio`
+    - `prize`
-    - `información`
+    - `information`
-    - `puntuación (1-5)`
+    - `punctuation (1-5)`
-    - `Género`
+    - `Genres`
-    - `Clasificación_por_edad`
+    - `rating_by_age`
-    - `idiomas`
+    - `languages`

-- **Entidad Secundaria: Reviews de Usuario**
+- **Secondary Entity: User Reviews**
-  - Atributos:
+  - Attributes:
-    - `imagen de usuario`
+    - `user_image`
-    - `nombre_usuario`
+    - `user_name`
     - `review`
-    - `puntuación (1-5)`
+    - `punctuation (1-5)`

 ---

-###  Imágenes
+###  Images
-- Entidad principal: asociada a una imagen.
+- Main entity: associated with an image.
-- Entidad secundaria: asociada a una imagen.
+- Secondary entity: associated with an image.

 ---

-###  Buscador, filtrado o categorización
+###  Search, filtering or categorization
-- Tipo de consultas que se podrán realizar:
+- Type of actions that can be made:
-  - Buscar por nombre de película.
+  - Search by movie name.
-  - Filtrar por género de la película.
+  - Filter by movie genre.
-  - Clasificar según la puntuación de cada película.
+  - Rank according to the score of each movie.
-  - Filtrar por calificación por edades.
+  - Filter by age rating.